KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 It does not remove photon-matched candidates, and the photon-matched component is large: about `28-31%` of the fail-ID MC in the relevant `TauPt` bins.
-If the analysis concept is "subtract real/prompt non-jet backgrounds from the anti-ID data before estimating jet fakes", photon-matched candidates may need explicit treatment rather than being folded into the data-driven fake estimate by default.
+If the analysis concept is "subtract simulated background contributions from the anti-ID data before estimating jet fakes", photon-matched candidates may need explicit treatment rather than being folded into the data-driven fake estimate by default.